babyprogrammer1/audiophile/README.md

 Notes:
 - The production server will serve the built client and run the Express endpoints defined in `server/`.
 - Check `server/index.ts` and `node-build.ts` for specifics about how the build and serve steps are implemented.
+- Build output notes:
+  - Client static files: `dist/spa` (contains `index.html` and `assets/`).
+This is the Output Directory to use for static hosts (Vercel/Render) or the `vercel.json` config.
+  - Server bundle: `dist/server` (contains `node-build.mjs`) — used by `npm start` which runs `node dist/server/node-build.mjs`.

+If you plan to deploy to Vercel, this repository already contains a `vercel.json` and a serverless wrapper at `api/[...path].ts` which mounts the Express app via `serverless-http`.
+See the "Deployment — Vercel" section below for details.

 ---